iamValen/homelab/Server/Wireguard/Docker Setup.md

+> Since I installed OPNsense as my main router OS and configured WireGuard with the OPNsense WireGuard plugin, I do not use this method anymore.
+> Using the plugin in OPNsense is more stable and is not required for the server machine to be running, only the router.

 This was a initial setup made in the server in a docker container before the router was built

 - Create a directory dedicated to the Wireguard docker-compose